OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Network Interfaces Alias
 --------------------------------------------------------------------------------

 Network interface alias allows you to have more than one IP on each network interface.
-This does not create a new physical interface on the VM, it uses the interface which is alias of.
-An alias can not be attached, detached neither, but when the nic which is alias of is detached, the alias is also detached.
+This does not create a new virtual interface on the VM.
+The alias address is added to the network interface.
+An alias can be attached and detached.
+Note also that when a nic with an alias is detached, all the associated alias are also detached.

 The alias takes a lease from the network which it belongs to.
-So, for the OpenNebula it is the same as a NIC, it is just different inside the virtual machine.
+So, for the OpenNebula it is the same as a NIC and exposes the same management interface, it is just different in terms of the associated virtual network interface within the VM.

 .. note:: The network of the alias can be different from the network of the nic which is alias of.